-There were 5,050 lis pendens filed between May and July 2008 in the entirewhich 3,314 were filed in areas within the County&rsquos CDBG jurisdiction.
+There were 5,050 lis pendens filed between May and July 2008 in the entire county, of which 3,314 were filed in areas within the County's CDBG jurisdiction.
 An additional 951 lis pendens were filed in August.
 The locations of the properties entering the foreclosure process during the May through August period are shown in Figure A-3.
 While there continue to be significant levels of new foreclosures filed on properties within areas of high REO concentrations, the recent lis pendens appear to be disproportionately increasing in the central-western part of the County.
+Table A-2 summarizes this data by broad geographic areas (county commission district) and provides the average and median loan default values for these potential future foreclosures and the range of variation in default values around the median default value.